Repent and Forgive

 - First Corinthians 13:5

 With love we are patient, with love we are kind.
 With love we forgive.
 When we live in loving ways, our forgiving nature becomes stronger; we desire to share with others the forgiveness we have received.
 We see forgiveness as a gift, a gift that needs to be passed around.
 We let go of grudges and try to make amends, and again we just may find it becoming easier to forgive than not to forgive, finding freedom from the burden of holding back.
 We are thankful for this gift of forgiveness, and thankful for the gift of the Holy Spirit which empowers us to increase the forgiveness in the world.
-We return to the conclusion of what is now known as the song of Zechariah (Luke 1:79) and see that the Baptist and the Savior have given us the knowledge of the healing and the freedom of salvation to help us to continue to move forward and, "to guide our feet into the path of peace."
+We return to the conclusion (Luke 1:79) of what is called the song of Zechariah and see that the Baptist and the Savior have given us the knowledge of the healing and the freedom of salvation to help us to continue moving forward, and "to guide our feet into the path of peace."

-This article expresses my own views, and is not intended to challenge any traditional views or any beliefs based on them.
+This article expresses my own views regarding these biblical passages and is not intended to contradict or challenge any traditional views or any beliefs based on them.

 All bible passages are from the New International Version.